 The Jaybird Woodpecker War was a political feud that occurred in Fort Bend County, Texas.
 The war was fought between the existing Republican Reconstruction government and the vying Democratic party for political control of the county.

 As the election neared, debates began to rage between the two factions, pitting former friends, neighbors, and relatives against each other.
-These heated arguments came to head when J.M.
+These heated arguments came to a head when J.M.
 Shamblin, the Jaybird leader, was killed on August 2, 1888.
-The next month, another Jaybird leader named Henry Frost was seriously wounded.
-The Jaybirds soon held a mass meeting in Richmond, Texas on September 6, 1888, and resolved to warn certain black people in the county to leave immediately, which they did.
+The following month, another Jaybird leader named Henry Frost was seriously wounded.
+The Jaybirds soon held a mass meeting in Richmond, Texas, on September 6, 1888, and resolved to warn certain black people in the county to leave immediately, which they did.
 Soon Texas Rangers would be stationed in Richmond as members of both parties began arming themselves.

-On August 16, 1889, the heated exchange culminated in what has become known as “Battle of Richmond.”
+On August 16, 1889, the heated exchange culminated in what has become known as the “Battle of Richmond.”
 It started when shots were exchanged by two members of the Woodpeckers against two of the Jaybird faction near the courthouse and the National Hotel.
 In no time, the ranks of both sides were fortified with additional members and their blazing guns.

 In October, the Jaybirds formally organized the Jaybird Democratic Organization of Fort Bend County, a permanent organization whose purpose was to maintain white control by denying blacks entry into the organization.
-This organization would dominate local politics for the next several decades, until in 1953, in Terry v Adams, the United States Supreme Court ruled that the Jaybird Democratic Organization violated the 15th Amendment of the U.S. Constitution, ratified in 1870, which says that the right of citizens to vote shall not be denied or abridged by the US or any State on account of race, color or previous condition of servitude.
+This organization would dominate local politics for the next several decades, until in 1953, in Terry v Adams, the United States Supreme Court ruled that the Jaybird Democratic Organization violated the 15th Amendment of the U.S. Constitution, ratified in 1870, which says that the right of citizens to vote shall not be denied or abridged by the U.S. or any State on account of race, color or previous condition of servitude.

 Primary source – Texas State Historical Association